rsksmart/RSKIPs/IPs/RSKIP178.md

 ### Computation of difficultyContribution

-To build this field, all contributions in the *difficultyContributors* field are multiplied by 1024, added together, and then divided by the RSK block *difficulty*.
-Therefore the *difficultyContribution* will be stored scaled by 1024.
+To build the *immediateContribution* and *delayedContribution* fields, their real values are multiplied by 1024, added together, and then divided by the RSK block *difficulty*.
+Therefore the *difficultyContribution* fields will be stored scaled by 1024.
 This guarantees a 0.1% precision for heavyblocks, without taking too much space.
 For Bitcoin blocks (whose difficulty is approximately 40 times the RSK difficulty), the precision is 0.0025%.
 For Bitcoin Cash blocks, with difficulties between 1 and 2 times RSK's, the precision is 0.1%.

 ### Sha256Digest Class Midstate